-As required by Public Law 101-542, statistics will be made available concerning such crimes as murders, rapes, robberies, aggravated assaults, burglaries, and motor vehicle theft occurring on the campuses of Bishop State Community College.
-All inquiries relative to crime statistics should be directed to Campus Police at 251-405-7060.
+As required by Public Law 101-542 and the Federal Jeanne Clery Act, statistics will be made available concerning such crimes as murders, rapes, robberies, aggravated assaults, burglaries, and motor vehicle theft occurring on the campuses of Bishop State Community College.
+All inquiries relative to crime statistics should be directed to Campus Police at (251) 405-7060.
+Crime statistics data are also found in the Appendix of this Student Handbook.

-FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT OF 1974
+FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT OF 1974 (FERPA)

 For Bishop State Community College to comply with requirements of the Family Educational Rights and Privacy Act of 1974 (FERPA), the following policies and procedures have been established.
 Bishop State Community College accords all rights under the law to students who are declared independent.
-For the purpose of this policy, whenever a student has attained eighteen years of age OR is attending an institution of postsecondary education, the permission or consent required of and the rights accorded to the parents of the student shall thereafter only be required of and accorded to the student.
+For this policy, whenever a student has attained eighteen (18) years of age OR is attending an institution of postsecondary education, the permission or consent required of and the rights accorded to the parents of the student shall thereafter only be required of and accorded to the student.
 Responsibility for protection of the privacy of student educational records rests primarily with the Registrar's Office.

 Educational records are defined by FERPA to include records, files, documents, and other materials that contain information directly related to students and are maintained by an educational agency or institution or by a person acting for such agency or institution.
 There are exceptions to this definition of educational records as published in the GUIDELINES FOR POSTSECONDARY INSTITUTIONS FOR IMPLEMENTATION OF THE FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT OF 1974 AS AMENDED, Revised Edition 1995, a publication of the American Association of Collegiate Registrars and Admissions Officers.